100% Confidential, Free, And No-Obligation Quote

 If you are in an intersection and preparing to make a turn when an emergency vehicle is approaching, you should abandon the turn and clear the intersection by proceeding straight when safe to do so, then pull to the right and stop.
 This will clear the intersection and minimize the possibility of a collision with the emergency vehicle should it be passing you on the side you intended to turn toward.

 When the emergency vehicle has passed, check to make sure the way is clear and signal before merging back into traffic.
-Remain vigilant for additional emergency vehicles, and remember it is illegal to follow within 150 metres of a fire vehicle responding to an alarm.
+Remain vigilant for additional emergency vehicles, and remember it is illegal to follow within 150 meters of a fire vehicle responding to an alarm.
+If you follow a firetruck responding to an emergency, you could be charged under section 159, subsection 4 of the Highway Traffic Act.
+Typical wording for this charge is “Follow Fire Department Vehicle Too Closely”.
+Like the other subsections under section 159, this charge also carries three demerit points.

 Note: Some firefighters and volunteer medical responders may display a flashing green light when using their own vehicles to respond to a fire or medical emergency.
 Please yield the right-of-way to help them respond to an emergency call quickly and safely.